prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

 <!---
 Rationales: https://github.com/prometheus/prometheus/issues/14359
 -->
 Upon a successful content negotiation, Receivers ingest the received Samples, Histograms and Exemplars.
-In such case, Receivers MUST track the total number of Samples, Histograms or Exemplars that were accepted or ingested.
+In such cases, Receivers MUST track the total number of Samples, Histograms or Exemplars that were accepted or ingested.
 Receivers MUST share those statistics with the Sender as the HTTP response `X-Prometheus-Remote-Write-Accepted-*` headers specified below.
-Receivers MAY omit those when the value would be zero.
+Receivers MAY omit those when the value is zero.

 Each header value MUST be a single 64-byte integer.
 The header names MUST be as follows: